 - Data Flows (and pipelines)

-In the meantime we can now set up our complete Data Platform or Information Management architecture in the Oracle Cloud.
-For some, we can start using the Autonomous services, but I guess we will have a mix.
+In the meantime we can set up our complete Data Platform or Information Management architecture in the Oracle Cloud.
+Some can even start using the Autonomous services.
+I guess we will see a mix of both.

 2. Data Lake and Data Warehouse

-For some reason I felt the urge to mention these 2 terms.
-But unlike many people think both these topics are not just about a single service.
+For some reason I feel the urge to mention these two terms.
+Unlike what many people think, Data Lake and Data Warehouse are not just about a single service.
 They both need to be built, not bought.
-And what I mean is nowadays we expect any digital business to be very careful with their data.
-But we also expect to enable IT and business to re-use data right where it is.
+Nowadays we expect any digital business to be very careful with their data, but we also expect to enable IT and business to re-use data right where it is.

-If you feel a Datawarehouse is your thing you will probably not use Autonomous Datawarehouse standalone, you will integrate it with your existing systems.
-The same for your Data Lake, it’s not only Big Data (HDFS or Object Storage).
-It’s also about integration.
+If you feel a Datawarehouse is your thing, you will probably not use Autonomous Datawarehouse standalone; you will integrate it with your existing systems.
+The same goes for your Data Lake.
+It’s not only Big Data (HDFS or Object Storage), it’s also about integration.

 The thing with Autonomous (or managed) services is that they are good at one thing.
-What is missing is the Autonomous Data Platform service that organizes, stores, secures, processes, analyses and presents your data automagically for you.
-There is still much work ahead.
+What is missing is an Autonomous Data Platform service that organizes, stores, secures, processes, analyses, and presents your data automagically for you.
+So there is still much work ahead.

-The final topic is about Integration.
+The final topic deals with Integration.
 Oracle always markets the Cloud as Complete, Open and Integrated.
-Well that’s partly true.
-You can create an integrated experience, but you would have to Build the Data Lake, Connect, Prepare, Model, Integrate and Model your Datawarehouse, and so on.
+Well, that’s partly true.
+You can create an integrated experience, but you would have to Build the Data Lake, Connect, Prepare, Model, Integrate, and Model your Datawarehouse, and so on.

-If you are looking to embed analytics on data from several cloud and/or on-premises services you really do need to do the above.
+If you are looking to embed analytics on data from several cloud and/or on-premises services, you really do need to do all of the above.
 Because the meaning of raw data from cloud and on-premises services needs to be aligned.

-At Qualogy we are experiencing a growth in demand for Oracle Cloud services and ways to transition existing business to a data-driven business.
-Get in touch to hear the details, because there are too many usecases to mention in a single blogpost or even a series of blogposts.
+At Qualogy we are seeing a growth in demand for Oracle Cloud services and ways to transition existing business to a data-driven business.
+Get in touch for more details, because there are too many usecases to mention in a single blogpost—or even a series of blogposts.

-Let us know if you have questions, for instance how to transition or what detailed steps to take.
-We are looking forward to hear your story and share ours.
+Let us know if you have questions, for instance on how to transition or what detailed steps you should take.
+We are looking forward to hearing your story, and share ours.